 In Summary

-There are a few niggly errors and issues in WordPress that are simple to fix, but not intuitive to diagnose.
+There are a few niggly errors and issues in WordPress that are simple to fix but not intuitive to diagnose.
 WordPress getting stuck in maintenance mode is one of them, and most users aren’t even aware this site state is active.

-In this post, we’ve discussed WordPress getting stuck in maintenance mode, and shown you how to fix it.
-It’s simply a case of accessing your site through SFTP, and deleting the temporary file created when WordPress uses maintenance mode.
+In this post, we’ve discussed WordPress getting stuck in maintenance mode and shown you how to fix it.
+It’s simply a case of accessing your site through SFTP and deleting the temporary file created when WordPress uses maintenance mode.
 Once it’s gone, your site will be back up and running.

 If you’d like to leave WordPress maintenance to the experts, check out our ongoing 24/7 WordPress support, updates, and maintenance plans!